Self-Hosted - Upload The Djangify eCommerce Builder to Your VPS Hosting

 Once connected, you work entirely from the command line.
 No control panel or web-based installer is required.

-The next step is to download the project from GitHub using the git clone command.
+The next step is to download the project from your dashboard.
+You will find it under Purchased Products.

 Configuring Environment Settings